renpy/renpy/sphinx/source/model.rst

     This defaults to true.
 Ren'Py sets this to False for certain effects, like the Pixellate transition.

+``gl_mipmap``
+    If supplied, this determines if the textures supplied to a mesh are created with mipmaps.
+This defaults to true.

 ``gl_texture_wrap``
     When supplied, this determines how the textures applied to a mesh